Lubbock tornado: Precursor tornadoes develop (8–9 p.m.)

+Tornado summary

 Large hail continued to fall throughout Lubbock, with reports indicating hail the size of golf balls and baseballs.
 After around 9 p.m., the radar echoes associated with the storms in the Lubbock area began to congeal, resulting in a singular, larger echo.
 This coalescence had been previously observed in connection with tornadogenesis.
 By 9:14 p.m., the severe thunderstorm was 10–15 mi in diameter based on radar data.
 At 9:35 p.m., the main Lubbock tornado, much larger and more destructive than the previous tornadoes, touched down near the intersection of 19th Street and University Avenue and began to track towards the north-northeast.
-The WSR-1 radar site in Lubbock simultaneously observed a hook echo in the thunderstorm coincident with the newly-formed tornado.
+The WSR-1 radar site in Lubbock simultaneously observed a hook echo in the thunderstorm coincident with the newly formed tornado.
 This prompted the Lubbock WBO to alert the Lubbock Civil Defense EOC, which, in combination with a spotter report of a funnel cloud in the area, resulted in the activation of tornado warning sirens.
 However, the tornado's winds had already severed the power lines that serviced many of the sirens, rendering them inoperable and causing their failure to activate.
 Although police cruisers also sounded their sirens to alert those nearby of the imminent tornado, many ultimately did not hear either signal and thus likely received no warning.